 Melanie’s lifelong interest in the theater led to more opportunities to work with disadvantaged populations.
 “I wanted to use theater as a tool to help people.
 I was doing projects with people in prisons, people with special needs, and the elderly with dementia.”

 This led to a natural progression at AHRC NYC, where Melanie helped organize an eight-week summer session teaching improvisational, writing, and acting skills to people with disabilities receiving services through DHWOW.
 The classes are held at the Magnet Theater Training Center, a renowned improv troupe.
-On September 27, 2017, the group convened for their first fall meeting.
+On September 27, 2017, the group convened for its first fall meeting.

 “We teach real-life skills such as improving social relations through improvisation,” Melanie said.
 Through activities such as word association, story creation, and role-playing, Kyle and cohorts Olivia Amos, Misa Moon, and Aaron Stanley learn communication and listening skills in a collaborative and supportive environment.